Strategies for Managing Stress in Customer Service

 Our last tip is about asking for help.
 If you check out the best-selling “self-help” books section of your local bookstore you might be surprised to find that experts agree -- if you want to improve your performance at almost anything, your odds of success improve considerably the moment you enlist someone else to help you!
-Take the time now to identify the people and resources that you can access to help you or your team members when you need it:
+Take the time now to identify the people and resources that you can access to help you or your team members when you need them:

 • Direct Manager, Supervisor, Team Lead, Coach